Can the GAA adapt to cater for Ireland's shifting demographics?

 “But it’s not just a Dublin issue.
 An arc from Drogheda to Maynooth and down as far as Gorey, maybe, has a huge percentage of the country’s population.

-The speaker is Dr Peter Horgan, the GAA’s education officer.
-He’s outlining an initiative that might help answer some of those questions.

-The GAA will use a GIS (Geographic Information System) in partnership with Future Analytics to create a detailed picture of Gaelic games: in tandem with its Community Development, Urban and Rural Committee, surveys were issued to clubs in four pilot counties (Roscommon, Westmeath, Kerry and Tyrone) to establish participation rates within those clubs.
+The GAA will use a GIS (Geographic Information System) in partnership with Future Analytics to create a detailed picture of Gaelic games: in tandem with its Community Development, Urban and Rural Committee and with aid from the Sport Ireland Dormant Accounts Fund, surveys were issued to clubs in four pilot counties (Roscommon, Westmeath, Kerry and Tyrone) to establish participation rates within those clubs..

 It’s intended to help outline two major challenges for Gaelic games, says Horgan: “In areas of growing population how can we build capacity, and in areas of depopulation or low population, how can we recalibrate our activities to cater for those clubs which are struggling to stay in existence?”